withastro/docs/src/pages/en/guides/cms/contentful.md

     - **Name:** content
     - **API identifier:** `content`

-Now that you have your Contentful model set up, you can create your first blog post entry.
-In the **Content** section of your Contentful space, create a new entry with the following parameters:
+Now that you have your Contentful model set up, you can create your first blog post entry. **Save** your model, then in the **Content** section of your Contentful space, create a new entry with **Add Entry** -> **Blog Post**.
+Then, fill in the fields:

-- **Content type:** `blogPost`
 - **Title:** `Astro is amazing!`
 - **Slug:** `astro-is-amazing`
 - **Description:** `Astro is a new static site generator that is blazing fast and easy to use.`
 - **Date:** `2021-10-01`
 - **Content:** `This is my first blog post!`

-Feel free to add as many blog posts as you want.
-Now that you have some data in your Contentful space, switch to your favorite code editor to start hacking with Astro!
+Click **Publish** to save your entry.
+Feel free to add as many blog posts as you want, then switch to your favorite code editor to start hacking with Astro!

 ### Creating astro components

 Create a new astro component `Card.astro` inside the `src/components` directory of your project.
-This component will be used to display your blog post cards on the homepage later on.
+You'll use this component to display previews of your blog post on the homepage later on.

 :::tip
 Not familiar with `.astro` files?
 Check out [astro components](/en/core-concepts/astro-components/) for more information.